 Signs of recovery from spinal cord injury can be hard to spot.
-You can repeat the same actions endlessly and still feel like nothing is changing.
+You can repeat the same therapeutic procedures many times and still feel like nothing is changing.

-Every spinal cord injury and recovery from it is unique.
+Every spinal cord injury and its recovery process is unique.

 To expect that what works for one person will work just as well for you is unrealistic because there are so many factors that determine recovery.

-Factors like medical history, injury site, injury severity, and overall health all contribute to recovery speed.
+Factors like medical history, injury site, injury severity, age, and overall health all contribute to recovery speed.

 You could be recovering and not even notice it.